mac-comp127/bubble-blitz/README.md

 Open `BubbleBlitz`.
 This class contains the main method to run your game to allow a player to shoot cannonballs at the bubbles to pop them.
 Start by implementing a single round of the game that prompts a user for input and then fires the cannon.
 A single round progresses as follows:

 - Ask the user for an angle between zero and 180 degrees
   - Hint: The class already has a `Scanner` instance variable that you can use to get input.
 (What is the name of that variable?)
-Look at your solution for the Units and Coins if you need a reminder of how to reader numbers from a `Scanner`.
+Look at your solution for the Units and Coins if you need a reminder of how to read numbers from a `Scanner`.
-- Animates the cannon moving to the specified angle
+- Animate the cannon moving to the specified angle
   - Hint: You **do not** need to modify the `Cannon` class.
+You also do not need to implement this animation yourself.
 What are the methods of `Cannon`?
-Which might be relevant?
+Which methods might be relevant?
 Which are _public_ methods meant to be used from other classes?
+How do you call those methods from your `BubbleBlitz` class?
 - Ask the user for an initial velocity
 - Create a cannonball positioned at the end of the cannon, with the specified velocity, angle, and boundaries based on the width/height of the window
   - Hint: Again, pay attention to the methods of `Cannon` that you can use.
-To create the cannonball, you will need separate x and y coordinates.
-But the relevant `Cannon` method doesn’t return two separate numbers.
-What does it return?
+The cannonball’s constructor requires separate x and y coordinates.
+But the relevant `Cannon` method returns the x and y together in one value.
+What kind of value does it return?
 How can you get an x and a y from it?
 - Add the cannonball’s graphics to the canvas
 - While the ball does not hit a bubble and is in bounds:
   - Update the ball’s position